UST-QuAntiL/icwe-tutorial-2024/handson.md

 In the second part of the tutorial, we will discuss how to simplify the modeling process, by automatically generating the quantum workflow modeled in the first part based on a set of selected patterns.

+Please proceed with the following steps to generate, adapt, and execute the quantum workflow using patterns:

+1. TODO

 TODO